 I am Professor of Political Science, Asian Studies and Science, Technology & Society at Union College in New York, and I was the Director of Asian Studies (2019-22).
 You can connect with me on LinkedIn.

-From 2024 to 2026, I am on leave, serving as a Senior Advisor at the U.S Department of Commerce, working in the Bureau of Industry & Security, International Policy Office on China, export controls and technology policy (Disclaimer: The postings on this site are my own and don’t
+From 2024 to 2026, I am on leave, serving as a Senior Advisor at the U.S Department of Commerce, working in the Bureau of Industry & Security, International Policy Office on China policy, export controls and technology policy (Disclaimer: All information and opinions on this site are purely my own as a private citizen, and they do not necessarily represent the opinion or positions of the U.S. Department of Commerce)

-In 2023-34, I was a Wilson Center China Fellow, working on research about the effects of US export controls on industry ecosystems, their effectiveness in achieving American policy goals and the transformations in US export controls from the Cold War, post-Cold War and current eras.
+In 2023-34, I was a Wilson Center China Fellow, working on research about the effects of US export controls on China’s emerging technologies, the broader industrial ecosystems, and their effectiveness in achieving American policy goals and the transformations in US export controls from the Cold War, post-Cold War and current eras.

 In 2021-22, I was a Council on Foreign Relations International Affairs Fellow for Tenured International Relations Scholars (IAF-TIRS), through which I worked at the World Bank in the Trade & International Integration Research Group.